-A lack of affordable housing places housing cost burdens on low- to moderate-income persons, limiting their ability to pay for other goods and services, such as quality education or needed prescriptions.
-Based on the Village's Consolidated Plan outreach, and following the housing priorities listed in the Cook County Consolidated Plan, the Village's housing efforts are aimed at improving and maintaining a high standard of housing quality while also creating or maintaining affordability.
-The Village's Single-Family Housing Rehabilitation program helps lower-income owners make much-needed repairs, which enables them to remain in their affordable homes.
-The Small Rental Rehabilitation Program provides assistance to building owners to make needed repairs on their multi-family rental properties; after rehabilitation, these owners will provide those units to renters under affordable rent limits for two years.
+A lack of affordable housing places residential cost burdens on low to moderate-income persons, limiting their ability to pay for other goods and services, such as quality education or needed prescriptions.
+The Village's housing efforts are aimed at improving and maintaining a high standard of housing quality while also creating or maintaining affordability.

+The Village's Single-Family Housing Rehabilitation Program helps lower-income owners make much-needed repairs, which enables them to remain in their affordable homes.
+The Small Rental Rehabilitation Program provides assistance to building owners to make needed repairs on their multi-family rental properties.
+After rehabilitation, these owners will provide those repaired units to renters under affordable rent limits, for a period of two years.

 The Village will also work closely with agencies that provide expanded housing options to current and potential Oak Park residents.
 One such agency is the Oak Park Regional Housing Center, which assists many lower-income renters, including persons with disabilities.
-The Village is committed each program year to continuing to remove the impediments to fair housing choices for all protected classes and affirmatively furthering fair housing choices, as evidenced by Oak Park allocating much of its total CDBG allocation to Oak Park Regional Housing Center's fair housing activities.
+The Village is committed each program year to continuing to remove the impediments to fair housing choices for all protected classes and affirmatively furthering fair housing choices, as evidenced by Oak Park allocating a large part of its total CDBG allocation to Oak Park Regional Housing Center's fair housing activities.